apache/arrow-cookbook/java/source/io.rst

 Reading and writing data
 ========================

 Recipes related to reading and writing data from disk using Apache Arrow.

+Arrow defines two types of binary formats for serializing record batches `IPC <https://arrow.apache.org/docs/java/ipc.html>`_: Streaming format / File or Random Access format

 .. contents::

-Writing array
+Writing Array
 =============

-It is possible to dump data in the raw arrow format which allows direct memory mapping of data from disk.
-This format is called the Arrow IPC format.
-There are two option: Random access format & Streaming format.

 We are going to use this util for reading and writing data: